convergencelabs/input-element-bindings/README.md

 ```

 ## Documentation
-For now the best way to see how to use the utility is to take a look at the [example](example)
+For now the best way to see how to use the utility is to take a look at the [example](example).

 ## API
 ```javascript